 It's the season for maids of honor everywhere to put words to paper (ink or digitally) and make a toast.
 Whether you last made a speech in high school or you regularly speak to a crowd, you'll want your toast to hit all the right notes.
 Here's how to do it.

-Open with an I.D. and a thank you.
+Remember to start with an I.D. and a thank you.

 If the emcee didn't introduce you, do it yourself, and mention how you know the bride and groom and for how long.
 Then thank the guests for coming to the wedding.
 It's a nice way of making them feel part of the toast.